Brill-Noether loci: Existence of components of codimension .

 Interchanging rows and columns for an admissible filled rectangle, we obtain another admissible filled rectangle.
 We will call this rectangle the Serre dual rectangle.
-The linear series of segree $d$ and dimension $r$ then has a Serre dual linear series of degree $2g-2-d$ and dimension $g-d+r-1$.
+The linear series of degree $d$ and dimension $r$ then has a Serre dual linear series of degree $\bar d=2g-2-d$ and dimension $\bar r=g-d+r-1$.
 As grid distances are preserved when interchanging rows and columns, the Serre dual series works on the same special chain as the original one.
-We denote by $t_1,\dots, t_{g-d+r}$ the sections corresponding to the columns of the Serre dual linear series.
-To simplify notations, we write $g-d+r=\bar r+1$

-In the construction of an admissible filling from Lemma \ref{lemfilex}, the repeated indices appear in the last $a_i$ spots of column $i, \ i=1,\dots, r$.
-Consider then the collection of sections
+We denote by $\bar s_1,\dots, \bar s_{\bar r+1}$ the sections corresponding to the columns of the Serre dual linear series.
+For every index $i=1,\dots, g$, we choose one spot (of the potentially two spots) where it appears in the rectangle.
+If the chosen spot for the index $i$ is $(a,b)$, we define the section of the canonical $t_i=s_a\bar s_b$.
+As we are assuming that the index $i$ is in spot $(a,b)$ of the rectangle, the sections $s_a, \bar s_b$ have vanishing at the nodes on $C_i$ adding to the maximum: